brickellis/brickellis/README.md

-### If you're from the [LinkedIn Learning Course](https://www.linkedin.com/learning/craft-a-great-github-profile), welcome.
+### If you came here from the [LinkedIn Learning Course](https://www.linkedin.com/learning/craft-a-great-github-profile), I'm happy to have you.
 Yes, Brick is my real name.

 - 🔭 I’m currently working on detecting fraudulent data in African genealogical interviews.
 - 🌱 I’m currently learning Python, specifically in regards to data analytics.